 Our primary coaching ethos is to train the children to play as a team.
 We stress the importance of each child doing their part within the team and will encourage them to make decisions on the pitch, right or wrong.
 The coaches feel that the enjoyment of playing rugby comes not from winning, but from taking part, playing as hard as you can to the best of your ability, and playing as a team.
 If all these other things are done, the winning will come.

 All our coaches have a strong commitment to player development.
 As rugby is a late-developing sport we don’t pigeonhole a player into a particular position but challenge them to develop the basic skills they will require as rugby players and also the specific skills they will need playing a particular position.

 The coaches encourage players to experiment on the pitch and take risks as players.
 As long as they feel they’ve made the right decision they will never be criticised, but if a move doesn’t come off they’ll be asked to reflect on what didn’t work and how they could have done it differently.

-The U15s train twice a week on Wednesday evenings on a floodlit pitch and Sunday mornings.
-Wednesday evening training is generally to work on fitness, while Sunday mornings are devoted more to skills training, technique and specific training.
-We generally try to have a match at the end of training every Sunday morning session if there is no match scheduled for the day.
+The U15s train twice a week on Thursday evenings on a floodlit pitch and Sunday mornings.
+Wednesday evening training is generally to work on fitness, while Sunday mornings We generally try to have a match at the end of training every Sunday morning session if there is no match scheduled for the day.

 Please ensure that your child is adequately clothed as they can always take layers off if they get too warm.
 Gumshields are mandatory to take part in any training that involves contact, and the wearing of scrumcaps is encouraged.
 No hoodies will be allowed for contact training as they can be dangerous if the child is tackled by the neck.
 Make sure they have a drink that they bring out with them and where possible some fruit to eat as well.